 Assertiveness is one of those things everyone has likely heard about but no-one can easily define.
 We are often told to be more assertive but what exactly does this mean?
 What are we supposed to do more of?
 How assertive are we right now?
 What are other people doing about it?
-It matters so let’s define it.
+It matters, so let’s define it here.

-Your level of assertiveness and comfort when being assertive can have a big effect on your overall management and leadership style.
+Your level of assertiveness and comfort when being assertive can have a big effect on your overall management and leadership style, your ability to influence and your overall effectiveness as a communicator.
 This stuff is important.
 It can affect the whole of your life if your assertiveness is too low.

 There are many on-line self-evaluation questionnaires available.
 If you want to find out your current level of assertiveness or your preferred interpersonal or influencing style then feel free to try them out.
 As with most things in life, there can be good or bad and free or paid for; take your pick.